Tests for quantum contextuality in terms of $q$-entropies: Marginal scenarios and Bell inequalities

-The writers of Ref. \cite{rchtf12} gave this inequality in slightly other form, which is referred to as the entropic Klyachko inequality.
+The writers of Ref. \cite{rchtf12} gave this inequality in other form known as the entropic Klyachko inequality.
 Advantages of entropic formulations are the following.
 First, they can handle any finite number of outcomes.
-Second, entropic approach allows to study more realistic cases with detection inefficiencies \cite{rchtf12}.
+Second, the entropic approach allows to study more realistic cases with detection inefficiencies \cite{rchtf12}.
 Further, we will consider the following two models.

 In the first model, two compatible observables are measured jointly by a single detector.
 By $\eta\in[0;1]$, we quantify a detection efficiency.
 The no-click event is represented by additional outcome $(\varnothing,\varnothing)$.
 The new probability distribution includes the probabilities \cite{rchtf12}